alainhaldi/blog-validating/blog-backend/README-backend.md

 ## BlogServiceTest

 - In order to test the Service reliable, I used mockito.
 Mockito creates dummy version of the repository and makes therefore sure we can test with a isolated repository.
-- You can start the tests with:
+- You can start the tests with (Make sure the Quarkus Project is run in Devmode):

 ```
 mvn clean test